EspMeshMesh/meshmeshgo/README.md

 # Hub for MeshMesh network

 The main task of this software is to make a bridge between the MeshMesh network and Home Assistant software implementing the ESPHome API standard.

-The firmware for ESPHome nodes can be found on this [repository](https://github.com/EspMeshMesh/esphome-meshmesh)
+- The firmware for ESPHome nodes can be found on this [repository](https://github.com/EspMeshMesh/esphome-meshmesh)
+- The PlatformIO library can bu found on this [repository](https://github.com/EspMeshMesh/espmeshmesh)

+## Getting started

+The getting started tutorial that uses the new autoforming netowrk can be found on this page: [Fast Getting Started](docs/tutorial/getting_started_starpath.md)

 ## Mesh network description